Dion Esajas

-Dion Esajas (born 7 November 1980 in Amsterdam, Netherlands) is a professional football forward who plays for Dutch amateur side EDO.
+Dion Esajas (born 7 November 1980 in Amsterdam, Netherlands) is a retired football forward.

 Club career

-He started his professional career with HFC Haarlem in 1997, making his debut on 14 March 1998 in a 3–3 draw against Excelsior.
+He started his professional career with Haarlem in 1997, making his debut on 14 March 1998 in a 3–3 draw against Excelsior.
 He later moved to FC Volendam, where he played his only season in the Eredivisie, which was 2003–04.
 He later played for FC Zwolle and in 2006 moved to Germany, where he had a disappointing spell with SC Paderborn 07 and then returned to Netherlands to play with Quick Boys.
 After a season in Holland, he moved abroad to play in Cyprus for several years when he signed for Akritas Chlorakas.
 He also played for PAEEK, AEK Kouklia, Karmiotissa, ENAD Polis Chrysochous and Anagennisi Dherynia before returning to Holland.

 In summer 2016, Esajas joined EDO from fellow amateur side Nieuw Utrecht.